worthingtonjg/gamejams/index.md

 - [https://github.com/worthingtonjg/tran-ggj2018](https://github.com/worthingtonjg/tran-ggj2018){:target="_blank"}

-#### Play the game (Web GL)
+#### Play the game (WebGL)

+- [https://worthingtonjg.github.io/tran-ggj2018/](https://worthingtonjg.github.io/tran-ggj2018/){:target="_blank"}
-Below is a link to the WebGL build.
-However not everything works in WebGL, and I haven't taken the time to fix the problems.
+- Note: Not everything works in the WebGL build, and I haven't taken the time to fix the problems.
 The game runs better when built as an .Exe (but for those who want to try it here is a link).

-- [https://worthingtonjg.github.io/tran-ggj2018/](https://worthingtonjg.github.io/tran-ggj2018/){:target="_blank"}